Suspension railway: Palmer System and Cheshunt Railway

 The British engineer Henry Robinson Palmer (1795–1844) filed a patent application for a horse-drawn suspended single-rail system in 1821, and constructed a demonstration at Woolwich Arsenal, in England soon afterwards.

 German industrial pioneer, thinker and politician Friedrich Harkort built a demonstration track of Palmer's system in 1826, in Elberfeld, Germany, at the time commercial centre of the early industrial area Wupper Valley.
 The steelmill owner had the vision of a coal-carrier railway between Wupper Valley and the nearby coal-mining region of Ruhr, which would connect his own factories in Elberfeld and Deilbachtal.
 Due to protests from mill owners that were not integrated along the line and from the transporting branch, this idea could not be executed.

-The first suspended railway was opened at Cheshunt, England, United Kingdom on June 25, 1825, using Palmer's patent.
+The first suspended railway was opened at Cheshunt, England, United Kingdom on 25 June 1825, using Palmer's patent.
 It was built to carry bricks, but as an opening stunt it carried passengers.

 A work, Description of the suspension railway invented by Maxwell Dick: with engravings By Maxwell Dick, published in Irvine, Scotland, in 1830, refers to an aerial tramway/cable car system.

 Enos Electric Railway

 The Enos Electric Railway, an electric-powered monorail with wagons suspended from an elevated frame of open steelwork, was demonstrated in the grounds of the Daft Electric Company in Greenville, New Jersey, in 1886.
 It was built out of lightweight steel construction and worked well, but was never expanded.
+In July 1888 a 1.2 mi test track made of wood with a maximum incline of 1:14 and a minimum radius of 12 yards was opened in South Park near Saint Paul, Minnesota.
+It was planned to build a 25 mi double tracked line from St. Paul to Minneapolis within two years by costs of 2.9 million USD per mile (current purchasing power).

 The design of the rail-frame appears to have influenced Eugen Langen, as his Wuppertal Schwebebahn framing bears a remarkable likeness to the Enos construction.

 Russian Empire experiment

-In March 1895, engineer Ippolit Romanov (originally from Tbilisi, Georgia) built a prototype of an electric monorail in Odessa, modern-day Ukraine.
+In March 1895, Russian engineer Ippolit Romanov (originally from Tbilisi, Georgia) built a prototype of an electric monorail in Odessa, modern-day Ukraine.
 In 1897, he presented a functional model of his monorail at the meeting of Russian technological society.
 This idea was approved by the society, and an experimental electric monorail was built in 1899.
 In 1900, Empress Maria Fedorovna approved the building of an 0.2 km long electric monorail in Gatchina.
 The monorail was tested on 25 June 1900.
 The monorail carriage could be loaded with up to 25 kg and moved at a speed of 15 km/h.